Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 This system allows you to plan your actions instead of relying on luck.

-- Ships: Progression, Types, Characteristics and Boarding
+- Ships: Progression, Types, Characteristics, and Boarding

-- Full Specifications of all Ship Types
+- Full Characteristics of All Ship Types

 - Boarding

-- Team Morale and Experience
+- Crew Morale and Experience

-- Formulas for Ship Economy and Combat Effectiveness
+- Ship Economy and Combat Efficiency Formulas

 - Ship Hold Spawn System on the Global Map